Variant-driven multi-wave pattern of COVID-19 via a Machine Learning analysis of spike protein mutations: Data and code availability

 \section{Data and code availability}

-All raw data used in this work are obtained from open-source repositories: \href{https://www.gisaid.org/}{GISAID} for the sequencing and \href{https://ourworldindata.org/}{Ourworldindata.org} for the epidemiological data.
-The Machine Learning code is available at \href{https://github.com/AdeledeHoffer/ML-Covid}{https://github.com/AdeledeHoffer/ML-Covid}
+All raw data used in this work are obtained from open-source repositories: \href{https://www.gisaid.org/}{GISAID} for the sequencing; \href{https://ourworldindata.org/}{Ourworldindata.org} and the \href{https://coronavirus.data.gov.uk/details/cases}{UK Coronavirus Dashboard} for the epidemiological data.
+The Machine Learning code is available at \href{https://github.com/AdeledeHoffer/ML-Covid}{https://github.com/AdeledeHoffer/ML-Covid}.